IndikaAnuradha/IndikaAnuradha.github.io/README.md

     <td>XXX</td>
     <td>
       <ul>
          <div align="justify" style="background-color: hsl(120, 80%, 90%)">I am a Researcher at the Department of Information and Communication Technology (ICT) in University of Agder (UiA), Norway.
 I hold Msc and PhD degrees in Information and Communication Technology from the UiA.
 I received the 2012 Best Master's Thesis Award from the Faculty of Engineering and Science, UiA. </div><br/>
-         My research is focused in the following areas:<br/>
-         ✍️ Dynamic spectrum sharing in wireless networks<br/>
-         ✍️ Machine learning-Based intelligent wireless communication<br/>
-         ✍️ Energy-efficient wireless communication<br/>
-         ✍️ Analysis of reliability and resilience for wireless networks<br/> ✍️ Stochastic Process Modeling<br/>
       </ul>
     </td>
   </tr>